 From the outside the dramatic Brutalist-style building can appear mysterious, inside, its therapy rooms, residential rooms and communal spaces very clearly evoke its former use.

 There are many 19th-century asylums and mental hospitals already in the Victorian Heritage Register (VHR) but the Footscray Psychiatric Centre is the first place included that captures late 20th-century approaches to the treatment of people experiencing mental illness.

 Diesel LocomotiveA60, Currently Located in Seymour(VHR H2408)

 Diesel Locomotive A60 has been recently included in the VHR.
 This locomotive started service as B60 in 1952 named Harold W Clapp.
 In 1984, it converted to A60 and renamed Sir Harold Clapp.

-The B60 was built as part of ‘Operation Phoenix’, a post-war recovery program, and was the first of the mainline diesel locomotives to operate in Victoria.
-The train was the flagship of the Victorian Railways until the 1980s, and even hauled the Royal Train when the Queen visited in 1954.
+The B60 was built as part of Operation Phoenix, a post-war recovery program, and was the first mainline diesel locomotive to operate in Victoria.
+Upgraded to A60 as part of the New Deal for Country Passengers.
+It was the flagship of the Victorian Railways until the 1980s and even hauled the Royal Train when the Queen visited Victoria in 1954.

-Page last updated: 06/04/21
+Page last updated: 29/06/21